msladwig/brewers-roster-server/README.md

-# brewers-roster-server
+# Brewers roster
-Brewers roster project using server-based implementation
+This implementation of the Brewers roster project utilizes the fetch() functionality in JS.